gromacs/gromacs/docs/nblib/listed-dev.rst

 =============================================

 NB-LIB currently has code paths for listed interactions that occur between two, three, four and five different particles.
-To extend NB-LIB to support more types of particle interactions, modify the following three files.
+It is easy to extend NB-LIB to support novel formulations of particle interactions by modifying the following three files.

 Two center interactions must use the distance between the centers as an input to the force kernel.
 Three center interactions take the form ``(particleI, particleJ, ParticleK)``.